 It is possible (again, anecdotally) that the PBS segment contained an interview of sorts with actress Zsa Zsa Gabor who had a number of pieces of Cybis in her personal collection.
 Whether this was part of either of the actual Cybis films, or something added by PBS, is unknown.

 The Great Film Hunt

 Of course the Holy Grail would be to obtain a copy of any (or all) of these films and post them here on the Cybis Archive for everyone to enjoy.
 We already know that Ira Jacobson no longer has a copy of the 1972 film, and inquiries to various PBS stations that may have aired the 1981 film have turned up nothing.
 CINE does not share films or videos from their archives.
 Theresa Chorlton, the only surviving owner of the Cybis studio, did not join the studio until the mid-1980s and when asked about the films said that she had no knowledge of them or where any copies might be.
 I assume that any copies loaned to retailers for the semiannual sculpture introductions or other Cybis events were immediately returned to the studio afterwards.
-It’s not known whether the Princeton company that made the first two films made the 1981 film as well.

 If any reader has seen any of these films, either at a Cybis event or on television, I would love to be able to add your recollections.
 There is a direct contact form on the About the Archive page, or you may post a public comment here on this post.
 It is fascinating to know that Cybis porcelains had their own special foray onto the “silver screen!”